 Where do your new creative products fit in your market?
 You might decide on your position from a price point of view (e.g. low end, middle, exclusive), based on style (e.g. contemporary, luxury, detailed) or on other client benefits or values (e.g. ethical, environmental, local).

 If you have identified 5 – 10 of your closest competitors who create and launch similar products then it becomes much easier and more specific to identify what makes you and your next collection different.
 Why should people buy your work?
 What makes it different and better than what’s out there?
-The better you can answer this question the easier it will be to get interest and sales later on.
+The more in depth you can answer this question, the easier it will be to get interest and sales later on.

-Identifying your positioning clearly will help you with setting the right price point for your new products (and making your business more profitable potentially!), and will also help you to create a memorable and confident brand.
+Identifying your positioning clearly will help you with setting the right price point for your new products (and potentially making your business more profitable!), and will also help you to create a memorable and confident brand.

 Let’s be honest: You don’t want to create a collection that only sells … you want a collection that shows what you are about and that makes you money too!